The importance of proper tree Identification: How Do You Know if a Tree is Protected

 What happens if I conduct work on a tree that is protected without permission?

-Yes, you can appeal to a TPO or preservation decision if you feel it is unjustified.
-But, you’ll need be able to present evidence to back your claim and explain why you believe that the TPO or order to preserve is not necessary.
+Yes, you can appeal an appeal of a TPO or preservation decision if it’s not justifiable.
+But, you’ll need be able to present evidence to back your case and show why you believe that the TPO or preservation order isn’t necessary.

 Can I remove a protected tree?